A group of smiling students sitting on a bench and talking to each other.

 • University help centers: Some universities may offer free or low-cost tax advice services for students.

 Scholarships can be a big help for students.
-But as with everything, it’s important to be informed and prepared.
+It’s important to prepare yourself with the facts of your scholarship requirements and the applicable tax law.
 Remember, if you have questions or uncertainties, always ask a tax expert for advice.

 Next steps